Browsed by

 Is Nationalism Idolatry?

 Nationalism can be defined as loyalty and devotion to a nation, according to the Merriam-Webster dictionary.
 Nationalism often involves exalting one’s own nation above all others, and placing primary emphasis on promotion of its culture and interests as opposed to those of other nations.
 There is nothing wrong with loving the area in which one lives.
 Respecting and obeying the laws of the land is required by Almighty God himself (Romans 13:1-7).
 But is nationalism for Christians?
-If we examine the Bible carefully, do we find that nationalism could be considered idolatry? read more
+When we examine the Bible carefully, do we find that nationalism could be considered idolatry? read more

 WP2Social Auto Publish Powered By : XYZScripts.com